 Other distribution channels

-If you do not have the time or confidence to write a press release yourself, or to source a distribution list, you could use one of many PR or distribution services.
-To reach the marine and superyacht industries specifically, you could contact Yachting Pages for targeted help with your PR and marketing activities.
+If you do not have the time or confidence to write a press release yourself, or to source a distribution list, you could use one of many PR agencies or news distribution services.
+To reach the marine and superyacht industries specifically, you could contact us for targeted help with your PR and marketing activities.